 Are you a young person (age 18-35) with financial wealth and/or class privilege?
 Do you have a family foundation, donor-advised fund, or other family giving vehicle, and/or $1M+ in liquidable assets you’d like to give with your family?

-Resource Generation is excited to host a three-part webinar series for young people (18-35) involved in family philanthropy to deepen political analysis, strengthen leadership skills and connect to a national community of other young people involved in philanthropy.
+This 2017 three-part webinar series for young people (18-35) involved in family philanthropy to deepen political analysis, strengthen leadership skills and connect to a national community of other young people involved in philanthropy.
 In this webinar series, you will explore how to apply a social justice lens to your grantmaking, connect your family philanthropy story to a greater context, and set goals around your own leadership in philanthropy.

 1. People’s History of Philanthropy — May 22nd, 3-4:30pm PT/6-7:30pm ET

 Led by Allistair Mallillin from Bay Area Justice Funders Network and Michael Schmale, RG member-leader

 Learn about the ways in which philanthropy has helped and hindered social justice movements and how that can be applied to your own philanthropy.
 In this highly interactive webinar, you will get a chance to connect your own family philanthropy story to a greater history of philanthropy and social justice, critically examine how institutionalized philanthropy has benefitted from tax cuts, and how to use this information to move your philanthropy forward.

 2. Social Justice Grantmaking — June 12th 3-4:30pm PT/6-7:30pm ET

 Allison Johnson Heist from Headwaters Foundation for Justice and RG member Hanna Mahon